SurrealTiggi/kvm-install-vm/README.md

 ### Installation

-Basically, you just need to download [kvm-install-vm](https://raw.githubusercontent.com/SurrealTiggi/kvm-install-vm/master/kvm-install-vm) and `chmod +x kvm-install-vm`, wherever you decide to install it (eg. /usr/sbin/).
+Basically, you just need to download [kvm-install-vm](https://raw.githubusercontent.com/SurrealTiggi/kvm-install-vm/master/kvm-install-vm) and `chmod +x kvm-install-vm`, wherever you decide to install it (eg. `/usr/sbin/kvm-install-vm`).

 On every run the script checks that:
 - `/var/lib/kvm-install-vm/` exists, and has all expected sources, and fetches them if not.
 - `~/.kivrc` exists, if not, an interactive dialog kicks off to fetch the default file, and fill it out with any custom flags the user wants.
+- `~/cloud.cfg` cloud-init config exists, fetches if not (NB.
+Well, sort of.
+It'll fetch it the first time, if .kivrc doesn't exist, but subsequent changes will need to be manual.
+Could refine this.)

 ### Usage